 99.9% of the time, ACH is fine.
 So if someone is requesting a wire transfer, see if they will take a plain old electronic transfer.

 You can also consider using a money transmitter like Western Union or MoneyGram.
 With those services, you usually transfer funds pretty quickly as well and you pay a fee that is lower than what banks charge.
 For MoneyGram, you can send up to $10,000 to someone else in the United States for just $1.99 ($11.99 if you fund the transaction with a credit card) if they accept the money on a debit card.

-If you are transferring international, the cost of the wire transfer goes up considerably.
-If that’s the case, consider using a third-party service such as Transferwise.
+If you are transferring internationally, the cost of the wire transfer goes up considerably.
+If that’s the case, consider using a third-party service such as Wise.
 The fees are much lower, you get the real exchange rate (and not some inflated figure that pads the bottom line), and the money gets there quickly.
-You can send your money to your Transferwise account via ACH so it limits your fees significantly.
+You can send your money to your Wise account via ACH so it limits your fees significantly.

 In the screenshot to the right, the cost of sending $1,000 in USD to someone in the EU in euros is just $8.24.